-In addition to this tenure, Ms. Kagemoto was a visiting artist at the State University College’s NYS Summer School of the Visual Arts in Fredonia, New York, in 1978 and SUNY New Paltz from 1983 to 1984.
-A student and printing consultant for a New York printmaking workshop taught by Robert Blackburn in 1984, she also directed the children’s printmaking workshop at the Woodstock Library in 1989.
+In addition to this tenure, Ms. Kagemoto was a visiting artist at the State University College’s New York State Summer School of the Visual Arts in Fredonia, New York, in 1978, and SUNY New Paltz in 1983 and 1984.
+A printing consultant in 1984 for the Printmaking Workshop in New York, founded by Robert Blackburn, she also directed the children’s printmaking workshop at the Woodstock Library in 1989.
 To prepare for her illustrious career, Ms. Kagemoto pursued a formal education at the Syracuse University School of Art from 1970 to 1971 and Hunter College from 1971 to 1972.
-She then attended SUNY New Paltz, where she attained a Bachelor of Fine Arts, magna cum laude, in 1975.
+She then attended SUNY New Paltz, where she attained a Bachelor of Fine Arts in printmaking, magna cum laude, in 1975.

 In light of her many accomplishments, the New York City Department of Education’s School Art League awarded Ms. Kagemoto the Haney Medal in 1969 and the Alexander Medal in 1970.
 She was also a grantee of the America the Beautiful Fund in 1976, as well as an Ulster County decentralization grantee of the New York State Council on the Arts in 1989.
+Ms. Kagemoto’s work is included in the Robert Blackburn Printmaking Workshop Collection at the Library of Congress in Washington, DC.
 Notably, she has been listed in the 25th and 26th editions of Who’s Who in the West.

-The daughter of Tong Fook and Toy Kuen (Lee) Jow, Ms. Kagemoto is married to her loving husband Haro since 1991, with whom she has raised a beloved daughter, Emerald Wong.
-In her spare time, she enjoys playing with her cats, going to botanical gardens, sewing and tending to her many houseplants.
-Moving forward, Ms. Kagemoto plans to continue working in photography.
-She would like to get back into painting in the future and she always seems to go back to nature when painting.
+The daughter of Tong Fook and Toy Kuen (Lee) Jow, Ms. Kagemoto is married to her loving husband, artist and photographer Haro, since 1991, with whom she has raised a beloved daughter, Emerald.
+In her spare time, she enjoys spending time with her family, playing with her cats, going to botanical gardens, sewing and tending to her many houseplants.
+Moving forward, Ms. Kagemoto plans to continue working in digital photography.
+In the future, she hopes to get back to expressing nature through dynamic abstract paintings.